learntoflutter/flutter_embed_unity/flutter_embed_unity/README.md

 > java.lang.NoClassDefFoundError: Failed resolution of: Lcom/unity3d/player/UnityPlayer

-First add the exported unity project to the gradle build using an `include` in android/settings.gradle:
-- Add to android/settings.gradle:

-include ':unityLibrary'

-And then tell our project to depend on it:
+tell our project to depend on it:

-- Add to android/app/build.gradle at the bottom on its own:
+- Add to android/app/build.gradle (add to any existing dependencies block, or create one if it doesn't exist):

 dependencies {
     implementation project(':unityLibrary')
 }

+add the exported unity project to the gradle build using an `include` in android/settings.gradle:
+- Add to android/settings.gradle:

+include ':unityLibrary'

+And then

 By default, Unity has this in it's exported project build.gradle: